Chippenham Town F.C.: History

 After finishing as runners-up in 2000–01, Chippenham were promoted to Division One West of the Southern League.
 Their first season in the division saw them finish as runners-up, resulting in promotion to the Southern League Premier Division.
 In 2004–05 they were Premier Division runners-up, qualifying for the promotion play-offs.
 However, after beating Bedford Town 5–4 on penalties following a 2–2 draw in the semi-finals, they lost the final 1–0 to Hednesford Town.
 The following season saw them reach the first round of the FA Cup for a second time, eventually losing 1–0 at Worcester City in a replay.
 They also qualified for the promotion play-offs again after finishing fourth, beating King's Lynn 3–1 in the semi-finals before losing 3–2 to Bedford Town in the final.
 Another fourth-place finish in 2007–08 led to another play-off campaign, this time ending with a 2–1 defeat to Halesowen Town in the semi-finals.
 In 2009–10 the club finished third, and after beating Hednesford Town 2–0 in the play-off semi-finals, lost the final 2–1 to Nuneaton Town.

 In 2016–17 Chippenham won the Southern League's Premier Division with a league record 103 points, earning promotion to the National League South.
 They reached the first round of the FA Cup again in 2019–20, losing 3–0 at home to Northampton Town.
-The 2021–22 National League South season saw the club achieve their highest league finish in history, reaching the play-offs after ending in seventh place.
-In the play-off eliminator, they knocked out Dartford 3-2 on penalties following a goalless draw before their campaign came to an end with a 1-0 semi-final defeat at Ebbsfleet United after extra time.
+The 2021–22 National League South season saw the club qualify for the promotion play-offs after finishing seventh, going on to beat Dartford 3–2 on penalties (after a 0–0 draw) in the quarter-finals, before losing 1–0 to Ebbsfleet United after extra time in the semi-finals.
 In 2022–23 the club reached the FA Cup first round again; after beating Lincoln City 1–0, they lost 6–1 at Burton Albion in the second round.